 A lot of fishing is also done from the shore, and you will see many local people fishing from piers and exposed rocks along the coastline.
 Fishing is probably the most popular pastime for men on Nias Island.

-If you take your sport fishing seriously, you should probably bring your own gear.
+If you take your sport fishing seriously, you should probably bring your own gear, including your own saltwater fishing lines.
 Otherwise there is a shop in Gunung Sitoli town where sport fishing gear is sold (Usaha Timur on Jalan Diponegoro no 138).
 If you just want to try fishing local style, you can use a handline, which is available in every boat and for sale in every coastal village.

 Judging by the amount of fishing boats around the coast of North Nias, there is fish in abundance pretty much anywhere.
 But both locals and visiting fishermen agree that the deep, open waters off the west and north coast are the most promising area for big game fish.
 Wunga Island is the most western point of North Nias, and on the other side of it the Indian Ocean starts and its open sea all the way to Africa.
 This is where large pelagics like Sail fish and Marlin have been caught.